tobek/headsoak/notes.md

 ## TODO

+- do something about font sizes (proportional to screen yes, try out on a) 1920x1080, b) smaller screen, c) tablet, d) phone)
 - request an invite
   - basically give a unique URL like nutmeg.io?invite=somethingcute
   - with login, if invite query param exists and matches again firebase array i've hand-added, then show create account (nicer welcome message) and then update firebase with this invite being taken